 in the Global AgFood Future

 The AgFood Opportunities Fund is an alternative and defensive investment fund based in Melbourne, Australia.
 The fund aims to provide shareholders with a 8-10% p.a. returns by prudently allocating capital, technology, and management support in those critical areas across supply chains with a view to unlocking commercial potential and support Australasian agribusinesses meet global food export demand of 3-6%p.a.
+Target returns are not guaranteed.

 Agriculture is one of the oldest asset classes in the world and is the fundamental support beam of the global economy.
 Investing in the food and agribusiness sectors requires an intricate level of understanding of crops, livestock, geographies, and complex value chains that encompass inputs, production, processing, and retailing.

 The sector has historically been less sensitive to economic downturns and is considered to be an essential service to produce essential goods.
 Hence, the sector exhibits a comparatively lower correlation to the overall stock market but is positively correlated to inflation making the asset class a good inflation hedge.
+Historical performance is not indicative of future performance.

 The AgFood Fund team has a wide range of experience spanning private equity, listed equity, operations, and consulting that brings a plethora of perspectives to the table.
 This enables us to identify mispriced opportunities and take action in a timely manner to maximise return over the three-year time horizon.